July 2022 Novel Ideas: 24 Quick Book Reviews

 This book was a complete delight to read from the very first page.
 Florence day is a ghostwriter for one of the most successful and well-known romance authors in the industry.
 The name is apt seeing as how she can also see ghosts.
 But, after a terrible break-up, she no longer believes in love.

 When her new editor will not give her an extension on her deadline, she is in a panic and is on the verge of losing her career.
 Now, the unthinkable has happened.
 Her beloved father has died and she must return home to bury him.
-When she sees the ghost of her editor outside the funeral parlor, she cannot understand why he is there with her and her life is turned upside down.
+When she sees the ghost of her editor outside the funeral parlor, she cannot understand why he is there with her, and her life is turned upside down.
+I love this adorable paranormal romance book.
+Ashley Posten is quickly becoming my go-to for summer reads.

 Patrick Radden Keefe is an award-winning author and it is clear why.
 He is a brilliant writer who meticulously researches his stories and whose writing is compelling.

 This book is 12 stories of con artists and criminals and the almost unbelievable ways they committed their crimes.
 These stories range from forging vintage wines to a black market arms dealer.
-Each story is more intriguing than the next.
+Each story is more intriguing than the next on this list of ultimate beach reads 2023.

 Thanks to PRH Audio for my review copy of this book.
 All opinions are my own.